meetings/developer-docs/url-scheme-parameters/README.md

-    redirect_to_meeting - integer : ID of the meeting which should be opened if present redirect_to_material - string : ID of the material which should be opened if present (depends on redirect_to_meeting) matchmaking_response - "accept"|"decline" : should open meeting and perform meet me request response according to value (depends on redirect_to_meeting)
+    redirect_to_meeting - integer : ID of the meeting which should be opened if present redirect_to_material - string : ID of the material which should be opened if present (depends on redirect_to_meeting) redirect_to_scheduling - string : ID of the scheduling which should be opened if present (depends on redirect_to_meeting) redirect_to_scheduling_log - string : ID of the scheduling which should be opened if present (depends on redirect_to_meeting) matchmaking_response - "accept"|"decline" : should open meeting and perform meet me request response according to value (depends on redirect_to_meeting)

 Meet me page opening parameters: